What are Professional Learning Communities (PLCs)?

 The Board of Education places a high value on keeping the number of days in each semester as equal as possible for equity in semester-long courses.

-In 2017-2018, the first day of school will be on a Thursday.
-In the past 10 years, the first day of school has been on various days of the week.
+For the next two years, the first day of school will be on a Friday.
+In the past 12 years, the first day of school has been on various days of the week.
 This allows the district to meet state requirements for instructional time and to continue to have a full week off at Thanksgiving, which has become an expectation in the community.
-Starting on Thursday allows winter break to begin on Friday.

 How many days of school are there?